hyphacoop/api.distributed.press/README.md

 **Response:**

-- `result`: an array of monetization endpoints
+- `accounts`: an array of monetization accounts
-  - `name`: the name of the monetization endpoint defined in project config
+  - `name`: the name of the monetization account defined in project config
-  - `type`: the type of the monetization endpoint, supported values are `oc` (Open Collective), `eth` (Ethereum), and `erc20` (ERC20 tokens)
+  - `type`: the type of the monetization account, supported values are `oc` (Open Collective), `eth` (Ethereum), and `erc20` (ERC20 tokens)
-  - `balances`: a list of account balances associated with the monetization endpoint
+  - `balances`: a list of account balances associated with the monetization account
     - `balance`: the balance as a string
     - `decimal`: the decimal places of the `balance`
     - `currency`: the currency of the `balance`
+- `balance`: the total estimated balance across all accounts converted to the currency defined in project config using [Coinbase exchange rates](https://developers.coinbase.com/api/v2#exchange-rates)
+- `decimal`: the decimal places of the total estimated balance
+- `currency`: the currency defined in project config, see [supported currencies](https://api.coinbase.com/v2/currencies))
 - `error`: the error message; or empty if the request succeeded
 - `errorCode`: the error code as an integer; or `0` if the request succeeded